felipecaputo/git-project-manager/README.md

 refreshing all folders.

 ##Change log

+###0.1.12
+  - Now uses the new VSCode api to open folders, avoiding problems with path and configuration
+  - Added configuration to define if the selected project will be opened in the same window or in a new window

 ###0.1.11
   - Now it only shows the folder name instead of the complete path, and also, if *checkRemoteOrigin* is